zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="audioFrameReceived"></a>The Raw Audio Data has Been Received (audioFrameReceived)

-This callback function is triggered when the raw audio data has been received.
+This callback is triggered when the raw audio data has been received.

 ```
 private void audioFrameReceived(long uid, int type, AudioFrame frame) {